 China produces more zinc than any other country and stands to benefit the most from any price uplift.

 ZINC MINING IN GREENLAND

-Glencore Xstrata owns 62.2 percent of Blackthorn and hasagreed to buy all the zinc the company can mine.
+Glencore Xstrata owns 62.7 percent of the project and has agreed to buy all the zinc the company can mine.